Burlington, VT

 Wait, I thought the title of this article included the phrase There's No Such Thing As A Pitching Prospect.
 Correct, it did.
 But perhaps NASBL's player eligibility requirements (100 IP for starters) act to filter out and separate hurlers who are merely prospects from those that have some level of demonstrated success.

-Whether he truly doesn't know, or hasn't made up his waffling mind yet, Rabidoux did not state if he was swayed by the findings of his study.
+e up his waffling mind yet, Rabidoux did not state if he was swayed by the findings of his study.
 Surely he must have an opinion on it.
 Surely?